padix-key/kmer-article/article.typ

   ]
 ) <figure_benchmark>

-In summary the the fast decomposition method is already faster than the naive method for
+In summary the fast decomposition method is already faster than the naive method for
-$k gt.eq 2$.
+$k gt.eq 2$, i.e. for any practically relevant #kmer length.
 The fast method is especially advantageous for algorithms that utilize long #kmers.
 For example, by default _Minimap~2_ @Li2018 uses $k=15$ and _Kallisto_ @Bray2016 uses $k=31$.
 For these examples, the fast decomposition method is $tilde.op #h(0cm) 4 #h(0cm) times$ and